Another year has come and gone… and this year you, or your loved one, has or is going to become newly eligible for Medicare.

 Then again, you could’ve been aware of these supplemental insurance policies (also known as Medigap) but didn’t feel you needed the extra coverage.

-Majority of the time, Medicare beneficiaries are unaware of the out of pocket costs their left to pay after Medicare paid their portion.
+The majority of the time, Medicare beneficiaries are unaware of the out of pocket costs their left to pay after Medicare paid their portion.
 Many seniors are getting stuck with large medical bills they weren’t prepared for after an unexpected doctor or hospital visit.

 You can protect your finances and get the health care coverage you need by being proactive and educating yourself on all your Medicare health insurance coverage options.